irabinovitch/puppet-datadog-agent/README.md

 that needs to be done.

-1. Update the default class parameters with your [API key](https://app.datadoghq.com/account/settings#api) (and confirm the DataDog URL is correct in datadog::params).
+1. Update the default class parameters with your [API key](https://app.datadoghq.com/account/settings#api) (and confirm the Datadog URL is correct in datadog::params).

-2. Specify the module on any nodes you wish to install the DataDog Agent.
+2. Specify the module on any nodes you wish to install the Datadog Agent.

         include datadog